Adrian-Ng/Adrian-Ng.github.io/_SQL/aggregation/04-agg-over.md

 `Cannot perform an aggregate function on an expression containing an aggregate or a subquery.`

 That is, we cannot use an aggregate function on another aggregate function.
 Why?
-It kind of boils dwon to a _sequencing_ issue.
+It kind of boils down to a matter of sequencing.

 To rephrase the problem, we want to sum all the values of `Cnt` in the output above.
+That is, we need to invoke `SUM()` after `COUNT(*)` has given us its result set.
-Therefore, We need to explicitly tell SQL that we need to use `SUM()` _only_ once the above result set has been computed.
+Therefore, we need to explicitly tell SQL to use `SUM()` _only_ once the above result set has been computed.

 We can do this with `OVER()`.
-This allows us to define the result set as a _window_.
+This allows us to define the intial result set from the first aggregation as a _window_.
-So instead of aggregating on an aggregate, we aggregate on the _result set_ via a window which interposes itself between the two aggregations.
+So instead of aggregating on an aggregate, we aggregate on the _result set_ via a window which interposes itself between the two aggregation steps.

 Now we write: `SUM(COUNT(*)) OVER()`